ChenQiang-AISS/RKC-FB-series-controller-python/README.md

-# RKC-FB-series-controller-python, a FBController Python Library
+# RKC-FB-series-controller-python, a Python Library for FB100/400/900 Controllers

 This Python library facilitates communication with the FB100/400/900 controllers using the RKC protocol over serial communication.
 It implements polling/selecting methods as defined in the ANSI X3.28-1976 standard, allowing for reading and writing data between a host computer and the controller.